-Although the Muscari genus was previously categorized in the Liliaceae family, it is now considered to be part of the Asparagaceae, or asparagus family.
-Look at other members of this family to observe superficial similarities: lily-of-the-valley, brodiaea lily, and asparagus plants also have flowering umbels that emerge from a central stalk.
+Grape hyacinths are small spring-blooming bulbs, so named because of the tight little flower clusters that resemble grapes.
+Although the Muscari genus was previously categorized in the Liliaceae family (which also contains true hyacinths), it is now considered to be part of the Asparagaceae, or asparagus family.
+Look at other members of this family to observe superficial similarities: Lily-of-the-valley, brodiaea lily, and asparagus plants also have flowering umbels that emerge from a central stalk.

-How to Plant Grape Hyacinths
+How to Grow Grape Hyacinth

+Like most spring-flowering bulbs, fall is the best planting time for grape hyacinth.
+Choose a site with average soil that drains well; grape hyacinth bulbs will rot if planted in a site that remains wet.
 One of the appealing traits of this bulb is the ease with which you can plant it.
-Space the bulbs approximately three inches apart, planting about 20 bulbs per square foot.
-The bulbs require a depth no greater than about three to four inches, so you can take out a spade full of soil and plant a few bulbs at a time, making it possible to install a large drift in under an hour.
-If you wish to try your luck with the bulbs in zone 3, plant them five inches deep and provide mulch cover to help them perennialize.
+Space the bulbs approximately 3 inches apart and 3 inches deep.
+You can take out a spade full of soil and plant a handful of bulbs all at a time, making it possible to install a large drift in under an hour.
+If you wish to try your luck with the bulbs in zone 3, plant them 5 inches deep and provide mulch cover to help them perennialize.
 Grape hyacinth bulbs form ever-enlarging colonies over the years, but the plants are not invasive.